 Water and temperature largely determine the flavor and quality, and the colder climatic conditions typical at high altitudes produce great-tasting coffees.
-For instance, some most flavorful Arabica coffee varieties are grown between 16-23 degrees Celsius on average.
+For instance, on average, some most flavorful Arabica coffee varieties are grown between 16-23 degrees Celsius.

 The cooler temperatures at high altitudes allow for slower maturation of the plant and beans, gradually ripening the fruit cherry.
 The resulting beans are dense (hard) and contain increased sugars.
-The extra time allows for complex flavors and acidity to develop.
+Thus the extra time allows for complex flavors and acidity to develop.

 Soils in higher elevations also are primarily well-drained, yielding beans with less water and intense flavors from the sugars.
 Therefore, well-cared-for coffee produced in high elevation will deliver a more acidic, aromatic, and flavorful cup that we all love!

 Coffee crops are also less susceptible to pests and diseases at high altitudes.
 For example, the Coffee Berry Borer (CBB) pest, currently widespread in almost all coffee-producing countries, causes severe losses in yield and quality, especially at low altitudes.
 However, recent studies have established that damage by the pest is rarely severe at altitudes above 1370 meters ( ̴ 4500 ft) and is absent above 1680 meters ( ̴ 5500 ft) above sea level.

 It is considered a high elevation country when the altitude is 4000 feet ( ̴1200 meters), and any coffee produced in these conditions is dense and desirable.
 However, some countries such as Ethiopia produce coffee at elevations as high as 6000 feet ( ̴1800 meters ), while 3000 feet ( ̴ 900 meters) is considered high in Central America.